King Seaways ferry

 Review of King Seaways ferry

-As cruiseferry, King Seaways has a total of 522 cabins with 1686 berths.
+As cruise ferry, King Seaways has a total of 522 cabins with 1686 berths.
 All staterooms are air-conditioned and with en-suite bathrooms.
-The ferry company provides bed linens, towels and toiletries.
-All cabins offer as complimentary amenities bedding, bathroom (WC, shower, washbasin, towels), large mirror, flat TV (except standard and economy cabins), writing desk with chair, clothes storage (hooks and hangers), European plug points (220V 2-pin sockets).
+The ferry company provides bed linens, towels, and toiletries.
+All cabins offer as complimentary amenities bedding, bathroom (WC, shower, washbasin, towels), large mirror, LCD TV (except standard and economy cabins), writing desk with chair, clothes storage (hooks and hangers), European plug points (220V 2-pin sockets).

 - DOUBLE BED cabins (a total of 39 inside staterooms) have non-convertible double beds.

 - STANDARD cabins are with 2-4 bunk beds (1 lower + 1 upper, or 2 lower + 2 upper), but also can be booked as singles, doubles, and triples.

 - SEAVIEW cabins are outside staterooms for 1 to 5 passengers, with available 2-4-bed rooms and 5-bed (family cabins with 3+2 bunks).

 - ECONOMY cabins are 4-bed inside staterooms located on lower decks, each equipped with 4 bunk beds (2 lower plus 2 uppers).

 - STANDARD and ECONOMY cabins are also with en-suite bathrooms.

 - ACCESSIBLE cabins are with linoleum flooring, 2 fixed twin beds (lower), 2 small desks with drawers and chairs, mirror, larger bathroom (raised toilet seat, seated shower, rails).